nickmccarty/orthomasker/README.md

 ## Acknowledgments

-This project leverages [Meta AI’s Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything) for automatic mask generation, which is faciliated by utilizing [`segment-anything-py`](https://pypi.org/project/segment-anything-py/) as a dependency; many thanks to Wu, et al. for their work!
+This project leverages [Meta AI’s Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything) for automatic mask generation, which is faciliated by utilizing [`segment-anything-py`](https://pypi.org/project/segment-anything-py/) as a dependency; many thanks to Wu, Q. et al. for their work!

 ## Citations